Edit this page

 http://localhost:8080/api/2/things?fields=thingId,attributes,_context

-The _context will contain:
+The _context includes:

 http://localhost:8080/api/2/things?extraFields=attributes